JNRowe/upoints/doc/xearth_and_pathcross.rst

 As a final comment in the `geolocation and path cross`_ entry I wrote:

-  If you think of any good uses for :mod:`upoints`, drop me a mail.
+  If you think of any good uses for |modref|, drop me a mail.
   Cool new uses with attached patches are even better!

-The first chunk of feedback I received was from a co-worker, Kelly Turner, who asked how difficult it would be to use :mod:`upoints` with xearth_'s marker files.
+The first chunk of feedback I received was from a co-worker, Kelly Turner, who asked how difficult it would be to use |modref| with xearth_'s marker files.
 The answer is not too difficult, not too difficult at all.